 When law enforcement gets involved, you need the help of a Layton domestic violence attorney to help you through this trying time.
 A law enforcement official can come to the determination that there is reasonable cause to believe that domestic violence has occurred and issue an arrest without the need for a warrant.
 If there is cause for the law enforcement official to believe that the victim will continue to be in danger, or if the offender has recently caused serious injury or employed a firearm, the officer must issue an arrest and take the defendant into custody.
 Should you find yourself arrested for domestic violence in Layton, you will not be released before the next court date (at a minimum), and you will be barred from contacting the victim for any reason.
 This can be detrimental to your job, daily activities and future.

 A protective order, often called a restraining order is defined as a court order requiring one person to avoid contact of any kind from another person.
 In Layton, it is illegal for the defendant in the case to contact the other person resulting in a protective order violation.
 Additionally, Utah allows for its judges to issue pretrial protective orders, in effect prohibiting the defendant from committing and/or threatening violent acts against the victim, as well as banning any communication between the two parties.
 Pretrial protective orders remain in effect until the date of the trial.
-If you have questions, your domestic violence attorney will help outline what needs to be done.
+If you have questions, your criminal defense lawyer will help outline what needs to be done.